Dulcie September: Assassination

-On the morning of 28 March 1988, September was assassinated outside the ANC's Paris office at 28, Rue des Petites-Écuries, as she was opening the office after collecting the mail.
-She was shot five times in her head with a 22-calibre silenced rifle.
+On the morning of 29 March 1988, September was shot 5 times with a silenced .22 caliber rifle outside the ANC's Paris office at 28, Rue des Petites-Écuries, as she was opening the office after collecting the mail.
 She was 52 years old.
 Her death stoked a strong popular reaction in Paris where more than 20,000 gathered to mourn.